lazear/sage/README.md

 I was inspired by the elegant data structure discussed in the [MSFragger paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5409104/), and decided to implement an (open source) version of it in Rust - with great results.

-Carina has excellent performance characteristics (>2x faster and >2x less memory usage than MSFragger), but does not sacrifice code quality or size to do so!
+Carina has excellent performance characteristics (>2x faster and >2x less memory usage than MSFragger for narrow searches), but does not sacrifice code quality or size to do so!

+- MSFragger still blows the pants off this tool on Open Searches (> 50 Da precursor_tol) ... for now!

 ## Features